Rook Script

 Really this is the same principle as the first: it’s awkward to pronounce a short vowel the at the end of a word, and in rook script that is reflected on the syllable level.
 Officially, however, it’s less important to avoid ending a syllable on a short vowel than to avoid awkward consonant clusters, so the vowel rule has more exceptions.

-The vowels that always need codas are e, a, and u.
-In stressed syllables, the letters i and ə do as well, though in unstressed syllables they represent the weak vowel which does not need a coda.
-Note that o does not need a coda, even though it is often referred to as a short vowel.
+The vowels that need codas are the short vowels u, i, a, and e.
+In stressed syllables, the letter ə needs a coda as well, as it represents the short vowel /ʌ/, though in unstressed syllables it represents the weak vowel and does not need a coda.
+Note that aa does not need a coda, even though its sound is sometimes called “short o”.

 Some examples of syllable boundaries determined by vowel checking: